lidofinance/lido-frontend-template/MIGRATION.md

 };
 ```

-### Step 12.
+### Step 10.
 Using private variables

-Up until now we only talked about public variables that are necessary for the client-side code.
-Now you will learn how to use server-side config to access private variables.
-Fortunately, it's much less complicated.
-You can use Next's `getConfig` function to access the variables directly, e.g.
+Private variables are accessed directly by the Next server-side code with `getConfig` function.

 ```js
 // pages/index.js